Search blog

 In these examples, we still use "hope" in the present tense, as it reflects what the subject hopes now, although the situation being considered stems from the past.

 Furthermore, you can also use the "hope" structure for the past when you already know the outcome of the situation.
-In this case, "hope" is used in the past form "hoped," as you no longer have hope for that event because it did not occur as expected.
+In this case, hope in English is used in the past form "hoped," as you no longer have hope for that event because it did not occur as expected.
 This structure is used to express feelings about the past situation to someone else.

 Expressing Hope for the Past |